 As a yoga instructor and former professional dancer, I’ve frequently heard people say they wish they were as flexible as I am.
 But the old adage holds true: the grass isn’t always greener on the other side.
 During my time as a physical therapist, I’ve learned that the flexibility that earned me praise in gymnastics, dance and yoga may contribute to musculoskeletal injuries, chronic pain, and symptoms of neurological, gastrointestinal, immunological and cardiopulmonary distress.

 It probably seems obvious that being very stiff can limit your functioning and contribute to aches and pains.
-Folks with these characteristics likely inherited a tighter collagen matrix and will probably always need to stretch to maintain a healthy amount of mobility.
+Decreased motion is referred to as hypomobility, and can occur due to a combination of genetics, disuse or aging.
 But what many people don’t realize is that human mobility exists on a spectrum, and being too far on either side can cause problems.

 Often my first indication that a patient is hypermobile is their choice of sitting position.
 Rather than sit in a chair in my office like the rest of my patients, they opt to sit on my treatment table in full lotus, “W” sit, or even legs straddled across the width of the table in the splits.

 After noticing their choice of sitting postures, I often ask these patients if they have any “party tricks.”
 They usually light up with a smile and demonstrate their “double-jointedness,” or even their ability to “pop” bones out of place.
 Hypermobiles often discover these tricks when they are very young as their friends find such maneuvers entertaining.
 They often gravitate toward activities like dance, gymnastics, or yoga because they can do them easily.